 Emmanuel Burdeau is a film critic.
 Formerly editor-in-chief of Cahiers du cinéma, he is a writer for Mediapart and the author of many books on film, including recent publications on directors Vincente Minnelli and Werner Herzog.
 He is currently working on a biography of film critic Serge Daney.

-Harmony Korine is a film director, screenwriter, and artist who rose to prominence after penning the infamous film Kids (1995) at the age of nineteen.
-In the years since, he has created critically acclaimed cult classics, including Gummo, Julien Donkey-Boy, Mister Lonely, Trash Humpers, and Spring Breakers, as well as the lauded street-art documentary Beautiful Losers.
-Korine’s creative practice extends to photography, drawing, and figurative and abstract painting
+Harmony Korine is a film director, screenwriter, and artist who rose to prominence after penning the film Kids (1995).
+In the years since, he has created critically acclaimed cult classics, including Gummo (1997), Mister Lonely (2007), and Spring Breakers (2012), as well as the lauded street-art documentary Beautiful Losers (2008).
+Korine’s creative practice extends to photography, drawing, and figurative and abstract painting.

 Harmony Korine Movies are the first thing I fell in love with, and I became known as a movie director, but really I’ve never thought of myself in such a singular way.
 I write books and poems, make paintings, and take photographs.
 For me, it was never about mastering a medium, I don’t care about that.
 It’s more about expression, how can I put what’s inside outside.
 It’s all interconnected, a “unified aesthetic.”
 It all comes from the same place, inside me, and it’s all speaking the same language.